raphaelmansuy/tutorials/23_google_agent_adk.md

 ## The Immediate Gratification Promise

 Remember David from Chapter 2?
-His transformation didn't happen through months of theoretical study—it happened in the first 10 minutes when he saw an intelligent agent actually working[^3_1].
+His transformation didn't happen through months of theoretical study—it happened in the first 10 minutes when he saw an intelligent agent actually working.
 That moment of clarity is exactly what we're about to give you.

-**This chapter is your "aha!" moment.** By the end, you'll have a fully functional weather agent running in your browser, responding intelligently to natural language queries, and demonstrating the core principles that make ADK powerful[^3_2][^3_3].
+**This chapter is your "aha!" moment.** By the end, you'll have a fully functional weather agent running in your browser, responding intelligently to natural language queries, and demonstrating the core principles that make ADK powerful.

 ### Why Start with Weather?
 The Perfect Learning Vehicle

-Weather agents might seem simple, but they're actually perfect for understanding agent fundamentals[^3_4].
+Weather agents might seem simple, but they're actually perfect for understanding agent fundamentals.
 Here's why:

 - **Clear input/output**: User asks about weather, agent provides information
 - **Tool usage**: Demonstrates how agents interact with external functions